The Mathematical Basics and the Results of the Theory of physical structures

-If $m<s(N-1)$ or $n<s(M-1)$, then for some values of $M'$ and $N'$ the rank of the matrix of the system of equations (11.4) will be equal to the number of the unknowns $M'm+N'n$ in it, and for them it only has a zero solution, which implies the absence of any group symmetry of the physical structure in question.
+solution, which implies the absence of any group symmetry of the physical structure in question.
 And if $m\geq s(N-1)$ and $n\geq s(M-1)$, then the rank of the matrix of the system of equations (11.4) for any values $M'$ and $N'$ is equal to $sM'N'-s(M'-M+1)(N'-N+1)$, and so it has

 linearly independent nonzero solutions.
 With either $m>s(N-1)$ or $n>s(M-1)$, increasing $M'$ and $N'$ may result in the number $r'$ of such solutions becoming arbitrarily large, which is in contradiction with the assumption of the finiteness of the degree of the group.
 That's why the binary physical structure of rank $(M,N)$ defined on an $m$-dimensional and an $n$-dimensional manifolds $\mathfrak{M}$ and $\mathfrak{N}$ \ by the metric function (11.1) is only endowed with a group symmetry if the conditions are satisfied as follows: